If you're reading this, you probably already know how to find the answer to

 a + 7 = b ?

-With a simple algebraic rearrangement (and rearrangement is largely what algebra is), we can have a = b - 7 (we simply subtracted 7 from both sides of the equation), so that for any b, we can always find exactly the right a.
+With a simple algebraic rearrangement (rearrangement is mostly what algebra is), we can have a = b - 7 (we simply subtracted 7 from both sides of the equation), so that for any b, we can always find exactly the right a.
 That solves an infinite set of equations of the type a = b - 7.
-Just plug in anything for b (which we'll call the independent variable because we can put anything we want in for b) and a is easy to calculate - just subtract 7 from b.
-We'll call a the dependent variable in this equation because it depends on our choice of b.
+Just plug in anything for b (which we'll call the independent variable because we can make it anything we want) and a is easy to calculate - just subtract 7 from b.
+We'll call a the dependent variable because it depends on our choice of b.

 We once held a math haiku contest at our shool.
 One of the winning haikus read:

 they added letters.

 We'll be using letters to represent numbers now.
 Get used to it.
 Letters are just stand-ins for numbers, and we'll treat them just as we would numbers.
 As you work through your education in math and science, it will be of great value to learn to do all of these algebraic manipulations with symbols (letters) rather than numbers, plugging numbers in for variables only once all the algebra is done.
 This will be especially important when you come to chemistry or physics, where units (Kilograms, Newtons, Ohms &c.) will be treated just like variables.